bruth/rita/README.md

 type OrderShipped struct {}
 ```

 We can create a registry, associating names.
 If the names are intended to be shared and portable across other languages, then some thought should be put into the naming structure.
-For example, the [CloudEvents spec](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#type) suggest using the reverse DNS name
+For example, the [CloudEvents spec](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md#type) suggest using the reverse DNS name.

 ```go
 tr, err := rita.NewTypeRegistry(map[string]*rita.Type{